tomerpeceniski/igym/pull_request_template.md

 -->

 ## Checklist
+- [ ] All acceptance criteria have been met
 - [ ] My code follows the project's coding style.
 - [ ] I have documented my code
 - [ ] I wrote unit tests for the changes that I made